 cristina larue / lead teacher (brook trout)

-Cristina grew up spending summers on Squam Lake and lives in Holderness with her husband and 1 year old son, Cooper.
-She enjoys reading, kayaking, and birding, and her favorite animal is a snail.
+Cristina grew up spending summers on Squam Lake and lives in Holderness with her husband and young son.
+She enjoys reading, kayaking, playing classical piano, and birding, and her favorite animal is a snail.

 karen darling / assistant teacher (brook trout)

 Karen grew up on the “other coast”, California, where she was introduced to Montessori education when the eldest of her five now-grown children was 4 years old.
 Karen soon completed a very rich training by a master-teacher who herself was trained by Dr. Maria Montessori in Italy.
 With this strong foundation, Karen taught at the elementary level in Montessori schools in California for 15 years, and then middle school at a small holistic school for another 7 years.
 At the same time, Karen drew on her love of nature and her original studies in wildlife management at Humboldt State University, to run a six-week natural-sciences summer day camp through Cal Poly State University for 10 years, using biology labs, hiking trails and nearby rocky coast as home base.